 There is also rebetron with ribavirin which is taken in capsule form and is more effective than interferon alone and does not have to be taken as long.
 The success of treatment also depends on the geno-type of the virus.

-The amount of virus in the blood usually determine how sever the infection is and whether there may be damage to the liver.
-A liver biopsy will determine more accurately determine the progression of disease of the liver.
+The amount of virus in the blood usually determine how severe the infection is and whether there may be damage to the liver.
+A liver biopsy will determine more accurately determine the progression of the disease of the liver.
 A blood test will measure the amount of virus in the blood.
 A viral load of 200,000 to 1,000,000 is considered low and a viral load of 25,000,000 is high.

 Milk thistle is an herb that is know, to help cleanse and rebuild the liver.
 Though milk thistle can not cure, is can help support and detox the liver from free radical damage from environment and drugs.